Missed Call Text Back vs. Voicemail: Which Wins Leads 2026?

 The Instant Response: How Missed Call Text Back Works

-It's not complicated.
+It's simple.
 It looks like this:

 "Hi, this is Dave from Phoenix Pro Plumbing.
 I saw we just missed your call.
 I'm on a job right now but will call you back in 30 minutes.
 Are you looking for a quote?"